“Peace and friendship with all mankind is our wisest policy and I wish that we may be permitted to pursue it.” -Thomas Jefferson

 - collaborate with University leaders, faculty, staff, and others to increase student participation in education abroad

 - assist faculty and administrators in setting up study abroad programs

 - offer programs and services to enhance the experience of UVa's international students, scholars, faculty and families

 - provide opportunities for intercultural enrichment for the University and the local community

 The ISO is funded through the Office of the Executive Vice President and Provost.
-The Director reports to the Vice Provost for Global Affairs, Professor Jeffrey W. Legro.
+The Director reports to the Vice Provost for Academic Affairs, Professor Archie Holmes.
 The ISO is advised by the Faculty Advisory Committee on Education Abroad, the University Risk Management Committee for Education Abroad, and the International Students and Scholars Advisory Council.
 In addition to the College and Graduate School of Arts and Sciences and the professional schools of the University, the ISO regularly collaborates with the Division of Student Affairs, Office of Summer and Special Academic Programs, University Housing and Dining Services, University Registrar, Student Financial Services, Office of Risk Management, Office of the General Counsel, Public Affairs, University Career Services, Center for International Studies, International Programs Advisory Council and student associations such as Global Student Council.

 The operations of the ISO are informed by the University’s Statement of Purpose and Code of Ethics and core values of honor and ethics, faculty excellence, innovation and collaboration in the pursuit of knowledge, and leadership for the public good and education for freedom.

 The ISO endorses the Statements of Ethics, Professional Competencies and Principles for Programs and Services developed by NAFSA: Association of International Educators and the Standards for Good Practice adopted by the Forum on Education Abroad.